 Why choose us?

-As a registered End Point Assessment Organisation (EPAO), Best Practice Network is approved to deliver End-point assessments (EPA) for the School Business Professional Level 4 apprenticeship.
+As a registered EPAO, Best Practice Network is approved to deliver End-point assessments (EPA) for the School Business Professional Level 4 apprenticeship.
 While we specialise as an independent, separate body to apprenticeship training providers, we have considerable experience and knowledge of the sector as a provider of the Diploma for School Business Leaders qualification at levels 4 and 5.

 Best Practice Network is a leading national provider of high-quality professional development for schools, academies and a range of educational settings.
 We are committed to helping individuals achieve their potential, through our core values that define what we stand for and how we do things, helping us to work together in the most fulfilling way to provide the best service to our clients.